PopGoesTheWza/vscode-linter-xo/readme.md

 - New Code Action: Disable rule on this line
 - Run auto fix multiple times until all issus are fixed

+## Credits

+This is originally fork of [linter-xo](https://github.com/SamVerschueren/vscode-linter-xo) by [SamVerschueren](https://github.com/SamVerschueren)

+The new code is heavily inspired by [vscode-eslint](https://github.com/Microsoft/vscode-eslint)

 ## License